gto76/python-cheatsheet/README.md

 NumPy
 -----
-**Array manipulation mini language.
+**Array manipulation mini-language.
 Can run up to one hundred times faster than the equivalent Python code.**

 ```python
 # $ pip3 install numpy